S2E/s2e/src/Tutorials/CGC/index.rst

 ..
 Note::

-    You may want to refer to the tutorial on `Automated Generation of Proofs of Vulnerability with S2E <pov.rst>`_ in order to understand what S2E does behind the scenes in order to generate PoVs.
+    You may want to refer to the tutorial on `Automated Generation of Proofs of Vulnerability with S2E <../pov.rst>`_ in order to understand what S2E does behind the scenes in order to generate PoVs.

 .. contents::